mistakenot/aspnet-customer-demo/README.md

 1. Create, edit and view information related to a ‘Customer’ including their:

-- First Name;
+- First Name
 - Surname
 - Telephone
 - Date of birth

 2. Display a table of all customers with the following fields: